Transitional Protection

 • claim Universal Credit by their deadline

-• do not form a couple / separate between receiving their Migration Notice and claiming Universal Credit
+• do not become a couple / separate between receiving their Migration Notice and claiming Universal Credit

-• would be worse off on Universal Credit than they were on ‘legacy’ benefits.
+• would be worse off on Universal Credit than they were on their ‘legacy’ benefits.

 It ensures that these claimants are not made immediately worse off by the move to Universal Credit.